AmethystBird/COMP3016-Lab-Tasks/Lab1/README.md

 }
 ```

 A pointer to a dynamically assigned object can be used in order to retrieve a member of the object.
-In this case, the use of the arrow ```->``` is required, whereas the dot ```.``` is used for retrieving members of statically assigned objects.
+In this case, the use of the arrow ```->``` is required, whereas the dot ```.``` is used for retrieving members of statically assigned objects:

 **Header**
 ```c++